Last Updated: January 1, 2023

 F. Change of Ownership

-In connection with the potential sale or transfer of its interests, Woodruff Sawyer and its affiliates will disclose information to a third party only if it (1) concentrates its business in a similar practice, product or service; (2) agrees to be Woodruff Sawyer’s successor in interest with regard to the maintenance and protection of the information collected; and (3) agrees to the obligations of this privacy statement.
+In connection with the potential sale or transfer of its interests, Woodruff Sawyer and its affiliates will disclose information to a third party only if it (1) concentrates its business in a similar practice, product or service; (2) agrees to be Woodruff Sawyer’s successor in interest with regard to the maintenance and protection of the information collected; and (3) agrees to the obligations of this Privacy Policy.

 G. To Comply with Applicable Laws and the FCRA